How fall sales result in more money for your school

 The most important reason to host a fall fundraiser is that it positions your school for success throughout the academic year.
 With nearly all public schools facing persistent funding gaps, getting funds secured for teachers and students early in the year opens your school up to pursue educational opportunities it might otherwise miss.

-If you’re ready to dive into fall fundraising, we’ve got dozens of turnkey solutions for your school to make fundraising easier and more profitable than ever.
-Get in touch today, and let’s make a difference in your school.
+If you're ready to dive into fall fundraising, we have dozens of turnkey solutions for your school to make fundraising more accessible and profitable.
+Get in touch today, and let's make a difference in your school.

 Clay Boggess has been designing fundraising programs for schools and various nonprofit organizations throughout the US since 1999.
 He’s helped administrators, teachers, and outside support entities such as PTAs and PTOs raise millions of dollars.
 Clay is an owner and partner at Big Fundraising Ideas.